wvell/messages/README.md

 This repository handles message translations using simple JSON files for Go (Golang) projects.
 The translations can be specific to a language or a combination of language and region.

 ## Usage

+### Message extraction
 Users can use the msgextractor tool to extract messages from your go source files.
 The messages will be added/removed to/from your translation files.

+Note: Only messages using direct strings will be extracted.
+Messages containing variables will not be extracted.
+The msgextractor will remove manually added translations if they use variables.
+To avoid this, use direct strings in your messages.

 ```bash
 msgextractor --translations path_to_translation_files --src path_to_go_source_files